Thousands of military members to be cut off as Ottawa introduces expanded housing benefit | CBC News

 The military announced a pay increase for members as it unveiled the new benefit.

-Non-commissioned members, general service officers, pilots at the rank of lieutenant-colonel and below, and medical and dental officers will receive a 10 per cent pay increase by 2024.
+Non-commissioned members, general service officers, pilots at the rank of lieutenant-colonel and below, and medical and dental officers will receive four pay increases, ranging from 1.5 to 3.5 per cent annually, for the years 2021 to 2024.
+Members will receive a lump sum payment for their retroactive increases in July.

 Tattersall said the military plans to assess the housing benefit program and local housing markets and could in future ask the Treasury Board to extend the benefit beyond seven years.